State Licensing Authority

 Colorado requires a “Level 1” and “Level 2” private investigator.
 A Level 1 must

-A Level 2 Private Investigator applicant must satisfy the requirements for a level I private investigator license.
-In addition, a Level II PI must have verifiable, applicable experience as a private investigator or equivalent experience with a local, state, or federal law enforcement agency, military police, the federal bureau of investigation, or other equivalent experience.
+A Level 2 Private Investigator applicant must satisfy the license requirements of Level I. In addition, a Level II PI must have verifiable, applicable experience as a private investigator or equivalent experience with a local, state, or federal law enforcement agency, military police, the federal Bureau of Investigation, or other equivalent experience.

 The director determines the amount and type of experience, including education, approved certificate programs, or other experience.
 Also, you must have fingerprints taken for a fingerprint-based criminal history record check.
 And you must pay license, renewal, and reinstatement fees.